 Quarry process can be used anywhere strength and durability is required.
 It is often found in driveways, as both a road base and road surface, walkways, bike paths and it can be used as clean fill.
 For patios and walkways it is often used as part of the sub base to provide strength and stability.

-If you are unsure about the amount of these crushed stones you will need or which would best suit your needs, talk to your local quarry.
-Nobody knows stone and its uses better than they do.
+If you are still unsure about the amount of these crushed stones you will need or which would best suit your needs, talk to your local quarry.